 Creating Dashboards

 Telemetry has native dashboards built directly into the product.
-You can pin visualizations from both Explore and Query, arrange them into a single team view, and now create dashboards programmatically through the API.
+You can pin visualizations from both Explore and Query, add section headers and free-text notes for context, arrange them into a single team view, and create dashboards programmatically through the API.

 What a dashboard includes